-You may vote "FOR," "AGAINST" or "ABSTAIN" on the ratification of the selection of Kesselman & Kesselman to serve as our principal independent registered public accounting firm for the fiscal year ending December 31, 2020.
-If a quorum is present, ratification of the appointment of our independent registered public accounting firm requires the affirmative vote of the majority of shares present in person or represented by proxy at the meeting and entitled to vote on the.
-Abstentions and broker non-votes will have no effect.
+You may vote "FOR," "AGAINST" or "ABSTAIN" on the ratification of the selection of Kesselman & Kesselman to serve as our principal independent registered public accounting firm for the fiscal year ending December 31, 2023.
+Ratification of the appointment of our independent registered public accounting firm requires the affirmative vote of the majority of shares present in person or represented by proxy at the meeting and entitled to vote on the.
+Abstentions will have no effect on Proposal 6.

-How are My Votes Cast when I Sign and Return a Proxy Card?
+How Are My Votes Cast When I Sign And Return A Proxy Card?

-When you sign the proxy card or submit your proxy by telephone or over the Internet, you appoint Dror Bashan, our president and chief executive officer, and Eyal Rubin, our senior vice president and chief financial officer, as your representatives at the meeting.
+When you sign the proxy card or submit your proxy by telephone or over the Internet, you appoint Dror Bashan, our President and Chief Executive Officer, and Eyal Rubin, our Sr. Vice President and Chief Financial Officer, as your representatives at the meeting.
 Either Dror Bashan or Eyal Rubin will vote your shares at the meeting as you have instructed them on the proxy card.
-Each of such persons may appoint a substitute for himself
+Each such person may appoint a substitute for himself.

 Even if you plan to attend the meeting, it is a good idea to complete, sign and return your proxy card or submit your proxy by telephone or over the Internet in advance of the meeting in case your plans change.
 This way, your shares will be voted by you whether or not you actually attend the meeting.
+We recommend arriving early to the meeting as there may be delays at the entrance to the meeting venue.